williamchenjun/williamchenjun/README.md

 </div>
 <br>

 My name is William Chen.
-I am a postgraduate student at King's College London currently studying Data Science.
-I have a Bachelor's degree in Mathematics (2019-2022)[^undergradprize].
+I am a Data Scientist based in Italy.
+I have a Bachelor's degree in Mathematics (2019-2022)[^undergradprize] and a Master's degree in Data Science (2022-2023).
 I like exploring different variety of fields when it comes to programming, however, I mainly deal with data.[^disclaimer]

 ### :computer: Programming Languages